 William Webb Ellis, alleged inventor of Rugby, was born on this day in 1806.
 The Rugby World Cup trophy is named for him, the William Web Ellis Cup.
 We next compete for it in Japan 2019.

-In the History of rugby written by Edmund Van Esbeck, the late Irish Times Rugby Columnist, he surmises that Ellis learned about the game in Ireland.
+In the History of Rugby written by Edmund Van Esbeck, the retired Irish Times Rugby Columnist, he surmises that Ellis learned about the game in Ireland.
 His father was a Cavalryman and was stationed for a time in Ireland.
 The young Webb Ellis would have seen the local Irish lads play Cás, the gaelic version of football, which uses hands as well as feet.

 It was only natural then, when he attended Rugby school, that he should take the ball in hand and run the field to score.
 Rugby school adopted the new style and set the first laws of the game.